working-group-two/engineering-blog/pages/blog/2019-02-25-website-redesign.md

 Our UX/frontend engineer lead the project and did the design and CSS.
 Our Head of Security is a good photographer and edited the photos.
 Our CEO is good at talking and was in charge of writing the copy.
-Several other employees volunteered to edit the copy (proof-reading, reworking sentences, etc).
+Several other team members volunteered to edit the copy (proof-reading, reworking sentences, etc).

 ## The Result